Hiring Skilled Workers

-Any UK business hiring EU or non-EU workers under the Skilled Worker route will need to hold a valid Sponsor Licence.
+Any UK business hiring EU or non-EU workers under the Skilled Worker route must hold a valid Sponsor Licence.

 A Sponsor Licence is a permission given by the Home Office to an organisation to sponsor non-resident workers within its business.

-If your business is not already approved as a licenced sponsor and you think you will want to sponsor EU or non-EU migrants under the Skilled Worker route, you should apply now.
+Securing sponsor approval is the best way to ensure your business is prepared to hire talent from anywhere in the world under the Skilled Worker route.
 Smith Stone Walters can offer expert advice and assistance with your Sponsor Licence application and maintenance.

-A new graduate route opening in summer 2021 will allow international students to stay in the UK and work or look for work at any skill level, for two to three years after successfully completing their studies.
-This route will make it easier for employers to hire the best international graduates in skilled roles.
-Graduates will also be able to apply in-country to switch to a skilled worker visa if they meet the requirements.
+The Graduate route, which opened in July 2021, allows international students to stay in the UK and work or look for work at any skill level, for two to three years after successfully completing their studies.
+This route now makes it easier for employers to hire the best international graduates in skilled roles.
+Graduates can also apply in-country to switch to a Skilled Worker visa if they meet the requirements.

 This section answers your most frequently asked questions.

-- What is the cost of a new Sponsor Licence?
+- What is the cost of a Sponsor Licence?

-Currently, the application fee for a Sponsor Licence is £536 for small or charitable sponsors, and £1,476 for medium or large sponsors.
+Currently, the application fee for a Sponsor Licence is £536 for small sponsors, and £1,476 for large sponsors.

 - What other costs should businesses be aware of?

-As well as paying the initial application fee, sponsors will need to pay a fee when they apply to renew or add another category to their licence (e.g. – Intra-Company Transfer), and a fee of £199 applies for each Certificate of Sponsorship (CoS) assigned.
+As well as paying the initial application fee, sponsors will need to pay a fee when they apply to renew or add another category to their licence, and a fee of £199 applies for each Certificate of Sponsorship (CoS) assigned.

 Sponsors are also required to pay the Immigration Skills Charge (ISC) for each CoS they assign, unless an exemption applies.
 The amount charged depends on the size of the organisation and the length of employment stated on the CoS.
-Currently, the fee for small or charitable sponsors is £364 for the first year of employment, plus £182 for each subsequent six month period.
-Medium or large sponsors are required to pay the higher fee of £1,000 for the first year, plus £500 for each additional six month period.
+Currently, the fee for small sponsors is £364 for the first year of employment, plus £182 for each subsequent six month period.
+Large sponsors are required to pay the higher fee of £1,000 for the first year, plus £500 for each additional six month period.

-- The new system is expensive, can I pass the costs on to the visa holder?
+- The immigration system is expensive, can I pass the costs on to the visa holder?

 It is an employer’s responsibility to pay all relevant sponsorship fees such as the Sponsor Licence application fee, the CoS assignment fee and the Immigration Skills Charge.
 These fees cannot be passed onto the migrant worker.